manwar/perlweeklychallenge-club/challenge-241/ianrifkin/README.md

 Prime factors of 27 => 3, 3, 3
 ```

 This one sounded simple enough but I needed to write WAY more code to accomplish.
-Though to be fair, part of the length is a lot more code commends and documentation.
+Though to be fair, part of the length is a lot more code comments and documentation -- critial because this quickly got confusing for me!

 I split up the work into 2 subroutines.
 The second one is simpler so let's talk about that first.
-I created a `prime_finder` to accept a number and output its prime.
+I created a `prime_finder()` to accept a number and output a prime factor.

-In the sub I have a for loop where the iterator goes from 2 to the square root of the number, which I calculated with the sqrt() function.
+In the sub I have a `for` loop where the iterator goes from 2 to the square root of the number, which I calculated with the `sqrt()` function.
 I have it find the prime by taking the number and dividing by the iterator and seeing if it equals 0.

-When it finds the prime instead of returning that value I'm returning the number / that prime iterator value so that I can use it later to calcuate the remaining values.
+When it finds the prime instead of returning that value I'm returning the number divided by that prime iterator value so that I can use it later to calcuate the remaining values.

 For example, given the input 8 it will find the value 2 then return 4 (because 8/2=4).
-This will allow the other subroutine to calculate the complete list: 2,2,2 for input 8.
+This will allow the other subroutine to calculate the complete list of prime factors: 2,2,2 for input 8.

-The only other things that `prime_finder` does is if $num % $i does not equal to 0 in any of the loops then that means that the input number was actually prime so it will return the input number.
+The only other things that `prime_finder` does is if `$num % $i` does not equal to 0 in any of the loops then that means that the input number was actually prime so it will return the input number.

 ```
 sub prime_finder {